 Step 2: Fill Out the Application

-The application requires your name, work email, and basic business information like your role in the company and your sources of external funding.
+The application requires your name, work email, and basic business information like your role in the company and your external funding sources.
 Then, click “Create Account.”

 Step 3: Link Banking Information